 Greg: Well, we had been watching the cows but hadn’t seen much out of the ordinary on Thursday.
 However, on Friday, I was on my way home from work and my Dad called me.
 He had went to the tubs to move them around and all of the multiflora rose that we had put in them on Wednesday were gone!
 We were both pretty excited.
 We then went down in the woods where the cows had been and found several of them eating multiflora rose.
 Dad was really relieved, because he knew they would eat them after finding the tubs empty, he just didn’t want to have to cut them and put them in the tubs to get them to eat…:-).
 Thanks for all of your help and advice!
 I’ll keep you posted as things progress.

-I hope this helps you turn a problem in to forage.
-And as always, if you have questions, do let me know!
+I hope this helps you turn a problem into forage!